Principle Structures: Physics Equation Sheets for Fast Recall

 1. List all essential principles – Start from course notes, textbook summaries, or past exams.

-2. Group by theme – E.g., in mechanics: translational motion, rotational motion, energy, momentum.
+2. Group by theme – In mechanics, for example: translational motion, rotational motion, energy, momentum.

-3. Add conditions and key formulas – These make recall more effective than just listing names.
-Use elaborative encoding to deeply understand when each principle applies.
+4. Add the name, equation or form, and the most important conditions – These make recall more effective than just listing names.
+Use elaborative encoding to understand when each principle applies.

-4. Arrange hierarchically – Place the most general principles at the top, specialized forms below.
+5. Arrange hierarchically and revise – Put the most general principles at the top, specialized forms below, then keep refining the structure as you learn more.

 Techniques like memory palaces or absurd imagery are designed for meaningless sequences (e.g., card order, random numbers).